vMadds/vMadds/README.md

 - 👋 Hi, I’m @vMadds
 - 👀 I’m interested in IT, SQL, HTML, Databases, Web Design, Cyberethics, gaming and more.
-- 🌱 I’m currently learning HTML5, Professional Computing Practice and User Centered Design
+- 🌱 I’m currently learning HTML5, Professional Computing Practice and User Centered Design.
-- 💞️ I’m looking to collaborate on websites
+- 💞️ I’m looking to collaborate on websites in the future.
 - 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/maddison-jackson-a345a0208 , Email: s3964407@student.rmit.edu.au , or alternatively Discord: #Maddi9365

 <!---